groodlooker/vega-lite/README.md

 Vega is an incredible way to create visualizations, stated in their own words:
 # Vega is a visualization grammar, a declarative language for creating, saving, and sharing interactive visualization designs.
 With Vega, you can describe the visual appearance and interactive behavior of a visualization in a JSON format, and generate web-based views using Canvas or SVG.

-**New as of 12/6/18 Porting more complex Vega visuals to Looker https://github.com/groodlooker/vega**
+More complex Vega visuals in Looker: https://github.com/groodlooker/vega

 **New as of 12/14/18 Support for Two Layers & Reference Lines in vega-2.js**

+**New as of 12/22/18 Added Support for mark type 'boxplot'**

 This Looker version adds a number of ui elements to craft visualizations in Vega-Lite, a higher-level language built on top of Vega: